shuttle-hq/synth/docs/docs/core-concepts.md

 You can use the `synth import` command to import data into a namespace.

 Not only will Synth automatically *derive* the Schema for you, inferring the types and topology of the content graph.
 Synth will also automatically adjust the Schema as new information is ingested.
-FOr more on this, refer to the [inference](inference.md) page.
+For more on this, refer to the [inference](inference.md) page.